ewgewgewg/algo-site/content/posts/js-language.md

 # Functions With Math

 Functions process input parameters inside `()` and typically return results inside the `{}` of the function body.
 Functions can be assigned to variables or explicitly named as functions.
 Defined functions can be invoked by naming them and adding `()`, which can contain parameter values called arguments.
 Math can be done with `+`, `-`, `*`, `/` (as division), and `**` (to raise immediately previous number to an exponent after).
+These five operators can be coupled with assignment, like in `+=`.
 Parentheses also work as in regular math and [precedence of operations is respected as described in the MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence). `Math.floor` can be used like a function to round down, while `Math.ceil` can be used to round up. `Math.max` and `Math.min` find maximums and minimums of input. `Math.abs` finds absolute value.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}